 Lacking common characterization of exploitable software constructs and how they could be attacked, along with associated mitigation practices, previously presented one of the major challenges to realizing software assurance objectives.
-As part of the Software Assurance public-private collaboration efforts, the Department of Homeland Security (DHS) National Cyber Security Division (NCSD), together with other Federal partners, has provided sponsorship of Common Weakness Enumeration (CWE) and the Common Attack Pattern Enumeration and Classification (CAPEC) that continue to mature through more widespread use.
+As part of the Software Assurance public-private collaboration efforts, the Department of Homeland Security (DHS) Office of Cyber Security and Communications, together with other Federal partners, has provided sponsorship of Common Weakness Enumeration (CWE) and the Common Attack Pattern Enumeration and Classification (CAPEC) that continue to mature through more widespread use.
 If not mitigated, these software weaknesses could be sources for future exploitation in the form of new vulnerabilities and vectors for zero-day attacks.